SketchyMaze/guidebook/docs/story-mode.md

 for the level goal.
 This will unlock the next level, but you won't be able to record a High Score for completing a level using cheats.

+## Azulian Tag

+**New in v0.12.0**

+Azulian Tag is a game mode in which the player is "It" and they have to avoid being caught by the enemies (an inverted version of the classic game, Tag).
+_Sketchy Maze_ includes a levelpack of Azulian Tag levels.
+The key elements of an Azulian Tag map include:

+* Hard difficulty: so all Azulians across the whole level will chase towards the player character.
+* Survival mode: the player is rewarded with a high score (silver medal) for surviving the longest amount of time before dying due to an Azulian or other cause.

+Azulian Tag maps should also hide an Exit Flag somewhere to allow players to complete the level with a gold medal (for not dying).
+The gold medal high score is still based on how quickly the player beats the level, while the silver medal (if they get got by an Azulian) high score is for the longest duration kept alive.

 ## Backing Up Your Save Game

 Your save game file can be backed up and restored to another computer so you don't